New Forest National Park Authority

 Katherine Argyrou, New Forest Apprentice Ranger 2016/17, said: ‘I’ve never come across an apprenticeship that is so varied in what it offers.
 An example of this is that I’ve been involved in burning rhododendron and then assisting a ‘toddler toddle’ event.
 Each day is different and you never get bored!’

 Pete Dovey, New Forest Apprentice Ranger 2017/18, said: ‘I’m thoroughly enjoying this unique apprentice opportunity.
 It’s great to learn how diverse and intricate the environment is.’

 Sounds great!
 How do I apply?

-We’ll be advertising the apprenticeship opportunity at the end of the four year scheme.
+The apprentice scheme is now at the end of the four year scheme.
 We are currently looking at ways to extend this successful apprenticeship and hope to have news in June 2020, so keep an eye on our website, follow us on social media or sign up to our email newsletter to ensure you don’t miss out on upcoming opportunities.

 Who can I contact if I have any queries?

 Please don’t hesitate to contact Gillie Molland, Lead Ranger at the New Forest National Park Authority.

 Tel: 01590 646682 email: Gillie.Molland@newforestnpa.gov.uk